Quick Answer

 | Male, age 60, non-smoker, healthy | $250,000 | 10-Year Term | $116 |

-Estimates based on average published rates from carriers including Prudential, Banner Life, and Pacific Life as of April 2026.
+Estimates based on average published rates from carriers including Prudential, Banner Life, and Pacific Life as of mid-2025.
 Actual quotes will vary based on full underwriting.

 Family Medical History

-Your family medical history includes the medical records of your immediate relatives, like your parents and siblings.
-Their medical history can significantly affect life insurance quotes, as insurers use this information to assess your inherited risk profile.
+Your family medical history, meaning the records of your parents and siblings, can significantly affect your quotes, because insurers use this information to assess your inherited risk profile.
 According to the National Human Genome Research Institute, family history remains one of the strongest predictors of disease risk.
-Records that especially affect your quotes include those related to:
+The conditions that carry the most underwriting weight include cardiovascular disease, melanoma, and cancers of the breast, prostate, pancreas, or colon.

 Smoking

-Cigarettes are not the only thing that affects life insurance quotes.
-All forms of nicotine use or abuse make the insurers consider you a “smoker.”
-This includes but is not limited to chewing tobacco, vaping, smokeless tobacco pipes, e-cigarettes, nicotine gums and patches, or hookah tobacco.
+Cigarettes are not the only form of nicotine use that affects your quotes.
+Insurers generally classify any nicotine use as “smoker” status, including chewing tobacco, vaping, e-cigarettes, nicotine gums and patches, and hookah tobacco.
 According to Policygenius, smokers can pay up to 3 times more in life insurance premiums compared to non-smokers with otherwise identical profiles.

 Occupation and Outdoor Activities

-Dangerous occupations and hobbies or outdoor activities can greatly affect quotes for life insurance.
-These include jobs that involve handling hazardous materials or machinery and risky duties.
-The U.S. Bureau of Labor Statistics (BLS) tracks occupational fatality rates, and insurers routinely reference this data to set surcharges for high-risk professions such as commercial fishing, logging, roofing, and structural ironwork.
-Dangerous outdoor activities include but are not limited to skydiving, scuba diving, mountain climbing, piloting planes, acrobatics, and others.
+High-risk occupations and hobbies can raise life insurance premiums substantially.
+The U.S. Bureau of Labor Statistics (BLS) tracks occupational fatality rates, and insurers routinely reference this data to set surcharges for professions such as commercial fishing, logging, roofing, and structural ironwork.
+On the hobby side, activities like skydiving, mountain climbing, scuba diving, and private aircraft piloting all factor into underwriting.

 Criminal Record